results on our special

 Hedgehog or bottle brush gutter guards are plastic bristles that serve as a filter to your guttering.
 There are several factors that make hedgehog guards particularly handy.
 First, they are really cheap.
 As said, they represent a plastic rope with attached plastic bristles to it.
 Secondly, they are extremely easy to install.
 You just lay them along your gutters and all you have to do is secure them with a coated wire.
 Simple as that.

 And if you think that cheap and easy means problems, you are actually not entirely right.
 They are quite effective against leaves and larger objects and they will never fail structurally like mesh gutters.

 The only problem is … it’s lack of efficiency regarding very small objects.
 Pine needles and small twigs have no problem finding their way through the bristles.
 And since the bottle brush guard is actually laying inside the gutters, it takes a smaller amount of debris to clog the system.
 But that does not make hedgehog gutters a bad choice.
 It simply requires more often interventions and maintenance.

 Foam gutter guards are a synthetic foam that is placed inside the gutters with the idea to prevent everything besides water to enter them.
 They literally make your gutter system one long sponge.
 And frankly, they are very good at stopping twigs, leaves and even small pine needles.

 The bad part is, they just don’t work.
-While they stop any hard objects of blocking the gutters, they get filled with moss and mold and they themselves clog your system.
-After the short period they are useful, they start blocking the rainwater itself, thus pushing it beyond the edge of the gutters and onto the ground.
+While they stop any hard objects of blocking the gutters, they get filled with moss and mould and they themselves clog your system.
+After the short period, they are useful, they start blocking the rainwater itself, thus pushing it beyond the edge of the gutters and onto the ground.